-The usual arguments about the economics of running a high-powered shortwave radio service are well known and have been discussed many times over.
-And time and again, what is missing from these discussions is the humanitarian aspect: depriving people in the less advantaged territories of the ability to receive global broadcasts at no cost results in a less equal world.
+The move is in line with the national broadcaster’s commitment to dispense with outdated technology and to expand its digital content offerings including DAB+ digital radio, online and mobile services, together with FM services for international audiences.This is sad news and I can see a lot of complacency in this decision.
+To paraphrase the post I wrote when Radio Australia had a temporary outage earlier this year, depriving people in the less advantaged territories of the ability to receive global broadcasts at no cost results in a less equal world.
 A good friend of mine from India who went on to become a highly successful academic in the USA attributed his career path to regularly listening to the BBC World Service and Voice of America on shortwave while growing up in a poor neighbourhood.
 True, India is now much better connected than it was back then, but in how many other regions will shutting down shortwave radio result in lost opportunities for the people there to connect with the rest of the world?
 We wouldn’t dream of cutting Internet access in poor neighbourhoods in our own countries; shutting down all libraries in less privileged parts of our cities would result in an outcry.
-I find it hard to believe that this point is lost on the people charged with making such decisions and one can only hope that this is indeed a temporary outage.
-Continue reading →
+It’s sad to see that many governments around the world no longer feel that they have this responsibility beyond their own borders.